eaklykova/multi_document_summarization_2023/README.md

 ## Summary Evaluation: Idea
 * Rely on keywords and named entities, since they (intuitively) represent important features of the plot
-* Take into account existing SOTA metrics, balancing metrics that favor extractive vs. abstractive summarization
+* Take into account existing SOTA metrics, balancing those that favor extractive vs. abstractive summarization
 * Correct for relative summary length

 ## Summary Evaluation: Algorithm